High Surf Sample

 High surf hazards use a single exposure level representing the source-provided alert area:

-• Level 1: Source-provided alert area - the coastal zones covered by the high surf advisory
+• Level 1: Source-provided alert area - the coastal zones covered by the hazardous surf warning

 Sample Response